SmileyChris/django-includecontents/docs/icons.md

 }
 ```

 The `{input}` and `{output}` placeholders are replaced with temporary file paths.
-The command runs after sprite generation and before storage.
+The command runs after sprite generation.
 If the optimization command fails, the build fails (strict mode).

 **Requirements:**
 - The optimization tool must be installed and available in PATH